themitosan/TMS.js/README.md

 ### TMS.removeClass(domId, className)
 Example: ```TMS.removeClass('myDiv', 'fixWidth');```

+## Context
-**INFO**: You can also _provide other contexts_ for all available functions.
+You can also provide _other contexts_ for all available functions.
 This allows you to manipulate data from another opened windows (like `nw.js` Window.open function).

 Example:
 ```ts